djraval/Modal-Scripts/modal-dev-ref/docs/examples/comfyapp.md

 ## More resources

-  * Use memory snapshotting to speed up ComfyUI cold starts
+  * Alternative approach for deploying ComfyUI with memory snapshots

   * Run a ComfyUI workflow as a Python script